 - To cover unpaid rent.
 Once a tenant signs a lease, they are liable for paying rent for the entire duration of the lease agreement.
-If a tenant stops paying rent at any point, you can use part or all of the deposit to cut your losses.
+If a tenant stops paying rent at any point and breaks the lease, you can use part or all of the deposit to cut your losses.

 - To cover water bills.
 Before a tenant moves out, they must ensure they have cleared all utility bills in their name.
 If they don’t, you can use all or part of their deposit to cover that cost.

 - To cover damage that exceeds normal wear and tear.
 Examples of these include a broken toilet seat, a broken bathroom mirror, and a broken door handle.